 Please see our Bone Feeding Guide and chat to us about feeding raw meaty bones to your pet.
 If your pet is deemed unsafe to chew on raw meaty bones then meaty chunks, fillets, and chewy treats can be beneficial and safe.
 When providing chews, we recommend avoiding all grains, starches, additives and preservatives, just as we do for their main diet.
 This article provides some explanation.

 Occasionally, pets (and people) can break a tooth when chewing.
 Everyone wants to avoid this situation and we strive to recommend the most appropriate raw meaty bones and/or chewy treats for your pet.

 Load bearing leg bones of large animals, such as beef, venison or goat are very hard and therefore a greater risk for breaking teeth.
 Chewy treats that are more durable (such as hooves and golden tendons) tend to be harder too.
 The occupation, mental and dental benefits of chewing need to be weighed up with the risk of tooth breakages or obstruction, especially in the young, old, or greedy eaters.

-In the absence of chewing, home care is recommended for the mechanical action to clean the teeth.
+In the absence of chewing, home care is recommended for the physical action to clean the teeth.
 Teeth brushing can be very helpful in some pets - contact your primary veterinary clinic for advice.
 Never use human toothpaste.
 Pet toothpaste is not always necessary.
 Tooth brushes dipped in bone broth may enhance their experience!

 The kelp supplement, Ascophyllum nodosum, has been sufficiently shown to reduce plaque buildup and soften calculus on teeth.
 It is also a nutritional boost which supports healthy digestion and overall health.
 See here for more information.